leontedev/Timely/README.md

 ## Running it yourself

-I plan to publish the app once I finish work on the 1.0 version.
+The app will be published once milestone v1.0 is reached.

-Until then you can clone the repo and build the project in Xcode.
+Until then you can clone the repo and build the project in Xcode (use the .xcworkspace file - or simply enter xed in Terminal).

 ## Contribution